Rabies Day Out

 (1:19 – 1:39)

 In this series, we connect different aspects of modern life and society to microbes through seemingly unconnected natural events, discoveries, and inventions.
-I think the first time I ever lost internet access to government websites was during the shutdown in 2013.
-I was giving my very first lecture on rabies, and I tend not to use textbooks.
+I think the first time I ever lost internet access to, like, government websites was during the shutdown in 2013.
+I was actually giving my very first lecture on rabies, and I tend not to use textbooks.

 (1:39 – 2:04)

-I tend to use either government websites or primary literature and for those lectures, I took a lot of screenshots of these government websites that were just shut down.
-So if you go to the FDA, the CDC, or the NIH, they all had, like, I’m sorry, pages.
-But I have kept screenshots and put them on my lecture slides as a reminder that you can’t just rely on the internet for information.
+I tend to use either government websites or primary literature, and for those lectures, I took a lot of screenshots of these government websites that were just shut down.
+So if you go to the FDA or the CDC or the NIH, they all had, like, I’m sorry pages.
+But I have kept screenshots and put them on my lecture slides as kind of a reminder that you can’t just rely on the internet for information.

 (2:05 – 2:24)

 So how else does Google’s no-internet dinosaur game connect to rabies?
 Let’s find out.
 Once upon a midnight dreary, while I pondered weak and weary over many a quaint and curious volume of forgotten lore.
-While I nodded, nearly napping, suddenly there came a tapping, as of someone gently rapping, rapping at my chamber door.
+While I nodded, nearly napping, suddenly there came a tapping, as of someone gently wrapping, wrapping at my chamber door.

 (2:25 – 2:40)

-To some visitor, I muttered, tapping at my chamber door—only this and nothing more.
-The Raven by Edgar Allan Poe is probably the most well-known of the gothic fiction written.
+To some visitor I muttered, tapping at my chamber door.
+Only this and nothing more.
+The Raven by Edgar Allan Poe is probably the most well-known of the gothic fictions that have been written.

 (2:41 – 3:04)

 Edgar Allan Poe also wrote The Cask of the Amontillado, The Telltale Heart, and other horror short stories.
-He also developed the genre of the detective novel, and so if you’re into reading kind of like murder mysteries or Sherlock Holmes-style books, he was one of the creators of that.
+He also developed the genre of the detective novel, and so if you’re into reading kind of like murder mysteries or Sherlock Holmes style books, so he was one of the creators of that.
 He died at the age of 40.

 (3:04 – 3:37)

 He was found wandering a bit senselessly around the streets of Baltimore, and he died, possibly from rabies.
-An interesting tidbit about Edgar Allan Poe is that there was this mysterious toaster in 1949 on the 100th anniversary of his death.
-So a person dressed all in black with this broad-brimmed hat and this white scarf would visit his gravesite every year, and he wouldn’t talk to anybody.
+An interesting tidbit about Edgar Allan Poe is that in 1949, on the 100th anniversary of his death, there was this mysterious toaster.
+So a person dressed all in black with this broad brimmed hat, and this white scarf would come and visit his gravesite every year, and he wouldn’t talk to anybody.

 (3:38 – 4:08)

-He would have a cognac drink and leave the empty bottle there and three roses.
-This tradition would continue until 2009, on the 200th anniversary of his birth.
-Inspired by these gothic fiction writers, such as Edgar Allan Poe, Mary Shelley, and Bram Stoker, in the 1920s and 30s, all the way up until the early 1940s, Universal Pictures began a classic era in monster movies.
+And he would have a drink of cognac and leave the empty bottle there, as well as leaving three roses.
+This tradition would continue on until 2009, on the 200th anniversary of his birth.
+Inspired by these gothic fiction writers, such as Edgar Allan Poe, and Mary Shelley, and Bram Stoker, in the 1920s and 30s, all the way up until the early 1940s, Universal Pictures began what would be a classic era in monster movies.

 (4:08 – 4:33)

-And they started with these silent films and then eventually started adding sound to try to create some suspense.
-This was an important moment for society because we were going through the Great Depression, which gave people a momentary escape from the problems in their lives.
+And they started with these silent films, and then eventually started adding sound in, in order to try to create some suspense.
+And this was an important moment for society, because we were going through the Great Depression, and this gave people a momentary escape from the problems in their lives.
 There was a trilogy of Poe stories at the beginning of this monster movie era.

 (4:34 – 5:05)